How to Render HTML ZIP File to PDF in C# | IronPDF

-How to Render HTML Zip File to PDF
+Render HTML Zip File to PDF in C#

-Some projects use ZIP packages for more efficient storage and transfer.
-If a user wants to render an HTML file contained within a ZIP, there's no need to manually extract its contents.
+Some projects use ZIP packages for efficient storage and transfer.
+If you need to render an HTML file contained within a ZIP, there's no need to manually extract its contents.
 With IronPDF, you can render the entire project including all assets directly from the ZIP file.
-In this article, we’ll demonstrate how to convert an HTML ZIP package into a PDF with ease.
+This article demonstrates how to convert an HTML ZIP package into a PDF with ease.

-Below is an example of utilizing the RenderZipFileAsPdf method to convert the HTML ZIP file into a PDF.
-The RenderZipFileAsPdf method takes in two parameters: the path to the ZIP file and the HTML file name within the ZIP file.
+Below is an example utilizing the RenderZipFileAsPdf method to convert an HTML ZIP file into a PDF.
+The RenderZipFileAsPdf method takes two parameters: the path to the ZIP file and the HTML file name within the ZIP file.

 This is the htmlSample.html HTML file that the code renders: